kkilobyte/ditch-cros/readme.md

 ## Method 3: Shim
 wip

+## Method 4:

 # Issues
 ## General
-1. no ubuntu support (fuck ubuntu)
+1. No Ubuntu support.
+(Fuck Canonical and Ubuntu anyways.)
+2. Requires driver fuckery on all OSes, and unsupported OSes will have issues.
+3. No ARM support EXCEPT with
 ## Full ROM
-1. no chrome or chromium OS support (including flex/fydeOS/brunch)
+1. No Chrome or Chromium OS support. (including Flex/fydeOS/Brunch)
-2. requires WP off
+2. Requires WP to be OFF
-3. requires unenrollment
+3. Requires an unenrolled device.
 ## AltFw
-1. no touchscreen
+1. No touchscreen.
-2. no windows support (broken touchpad and touchscreen)
+2. No Windows support.
+(You will run into driver issues, like with the touchscreen or trackpad.)
-3. requires a key combo on boot
+3. Requires a key combo to boot.
+(Workaround exists but requires WP to be OFF to change GBB flags.)
-4. requires unenrollment
-5. broken on grunt
+4. Requires an unenrolled device.
+5. AltFw payload list works but does not display correctly on Intel Geminilake devices.
-6. not available for EOL
+6. Not available for EOL devices.
-7. UEFI-only / no BIOS/CSM
+7. AltFw is UEFI-only / there is no BIOS/CSM.
+8. Lots of AMD Stoneyridge devices do not currently have functional AltFw.
+9. Backlight is *currently* broken on AMD Cezanne devices.
 ## RW_Legacy
 Same as AltFw BUT ALSO
 1. broken suspend (at least on `snappy`)